MicrosoftDocs/Viva/Viva/sales/install-viva-sales-individual-add-in-appsource.md

 ---
 title: Install Viva Sales from AppSource
-description: Learn how to install Viva Sales from AppSource ms.date: 08/01/2022 ms.topic: article ms.service: viva
+description: Learn how to install Viva Sales from AppSource ms.date: 10/03/2022 ms.topic: article ms.service: viva
 author: sbmjais
 ms.author: shjais
 manager: shujoshi
 ms.localizationpriority: medium
+ms.subservice: viva-sales
 ---

 # Install Viva Sales from AppSource

-> [!IMPORTANT]
-> Viva Sales is currently available only for public preview customers, and only in English.
-The features described here are subject to change.

 ## Microsoft Outlook

 1. Sign in to [Microsoft AppSource](https://appsource.microsoft.com/en-US/home).

-2. Search for **Viva Sales for Microsoft Outlook (Preview)**.
+2. Search for **Viva Sales for Microsoft Outlook**.

 3. In the tile for the app in search results, select **Get it now**.